shallinris/wonderQ/README.md

 Documentation for existing API endpoints:

 The endpoint ‘/messages’ returns a list of JSONs of all messages existing in the database.
 The only parameter is pageable (which is not currently used), allowing the option to specify and return a select number of pages rather than list.
+This endpoint is my interpretation of a “quick and dirty developer tool”—it allows the user/developer to view all the message objects in JSON format.

 The endpoint ‘messages/new’ allows users to view all messages with the field wasProcessed set to false (essentially every message that is open for consumption).
 A list of objects in the JSON format is returned.
 The only parameter is pageable (which is not currently used), allowing the option to specify and return a select number of pages rather than list.